AnswerDotAI/xmojo/docs/tinymojotorch.md

 ### Phase 7: packaging and ecosystem

 Separate the tensor package from xmojo where doing so produces a cleaner ordinary-Mojo dependency.
-Publish platform artifacts containing only the runtime drivers useful on that platform.
+Publish self-contained PyPI platform wheels with Metal on Apple Silicon and a Vulkan baseline on Linux for AMD and NVIDIA.
+Include native CUDA or AMD backends in platform wheels when practical, or as automatically discovered backend wheels when their size or system dependencies justify separation.
 Keep xmojo as the reference interactive environment, notebook exporter, and compiler distribution.

 Broader backend work follows the accelerator document and measured need.
 The public tensor and runtime APIs must not encode IREE, Metal, Vulkan, CUDA, or HIP implementation details.
+Release claims require the complete narrative on real hardware for every advertised backend.

 ## Early decision tests